 From the moment we met Maren Morris with her vibrant debut ‘My Church’ in 2016, it was immediately apparent that she was going to be a game-changer.
-Five years, two albums, and one Grammy later, Morris has become one of country’s most dominant female acts thanks to her audacious spirit and powerful voice.
+Since, Morris has become one of country’s most dominant female acts thanks to her audacious spirit and powerful voice.

-Between her first and second albums (2016’s HERO and 2019’s GIRL), the Texas-born artist has showcased her knack for innovative storytelling, whether she’s reflecting on failed relationships, celebrating the love of her life or simply relishing in being a badass.
+The Texas-born artist has always showcased her knack for innovative storytelling, whether she’s reflecting on failed relationships, celebrating the love of her life or simply relishing in being a badass.
 Adding her striking vocal ability on top of her ingenious lyricism, it’s no surprise Morris is now a full-fledged superstar.

-Only half a decade into her career, there’s likely plenty more incredible tunes in store for fans.
+Only half a decade into her career, there are likely plenty more incredible tunes in store for fans.
 For now, Holler ranks the singer’s most momentous cuts yet.

 A common theme of Morris’ HERO is her struggles with dating, particularly her admitting that she doesn’t always make the right decisions.
 She capped off that narrative on the album’s deluxe edition with ‘Bummin Cigarettes’, an introspective assessment of what she needs to change in order to find the right guy.
 Judging by where she’s at now, she successfully took her own advice.